Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

 - ✅ INNER JOIN
+- ✅ Multiple Table JOINs
+- ✅ WHERE Clause
+- ✅ GROUP BY
+- ✅ HAVING
+- ✅ COUNT()
-- ✅ BETWEEN Operator
+- ✅ Full Score Identification
-- ✅ CASE Statement
+- ✅ Aggregate Functions
-- ✅ Conditional NULL Handling
+- ✅ Sorting Results
 - ✅ ORDER BY
 - ✅ Multiple Sorting Conditions
-- ✅ Joining Related Tables
-- ✅ Conditional Data Presentation
+- ✅ Relational Data Analysis
-- ✅ Sorting Based on Different Conditions
+- ✅ Leaderboard Analysis

 ---

 ## 📖 Problem-Solving Approach

-The **The Report** challenge focuses on joining the **Students** and **Grades** tables and displaying student information according to their grade.

-The challenge requires conditional handling of student names.
-For students with grades below 8, the name should be displayed as **NULL**, while students with grades 8 or higher should have their names displayed.

-The result also needs to be sorted according to the grade and different sorting rules depending on the grade range.
+The **Top Competitors** challenge focuses on identifying hackers who achieved **full scores in more than one challenge**.

+The solution requires combining data from the **Hackers**, **Submissions**, **Challenges**, and **Difficulty** tables.

+The `JOIN` operations connect the hacker information with their submissions, challenge details, and the maximum score available for each difficulty level.

+The condition:

+**`submission score = maximum challenge score`**

+is used to identify submissions where the hacker achieved a full score.

+The results are then grouped by hacker using `GROUP BY`, and `HAVING` is used to select hackers who achieved full scores in more than one challenge.

+Finally, the result is sorted by the **total number of full-score challenges in descending order**.
+If multiple hackers have the same number of full-score challenges, their `hacker_id` is sorted in ascending order.

-This challenge helped strengthen my understanding of **JOIN operations, CASE statements, conditional logic, NULL handling, and custom ORDER BY conditions**.
+This challenge helped strengthen my understanding of **JOINs, GROUP BY, HAVING, COUNT(), aggregate filtering, leaderboard analysis, and multi-table relational queries**.

 ---

 ## 📂 Files Added

-- 💻 `The Report.sql`
+- 💻 `Top Competitors.sql`
-- 📸 `Screenshot 2026-09-10 181832.png`
+- 📸 `Screenshot 2026-09-11 153810.png`

 ---

 ## 🎯 Learning Outcome

-Day 46 improved my understanding of:
+Day 47 improved my understanding of:

-- 🔗 Joining multiple tables
+- 🔗 Joining multiple related tables
-- 🔀 Applying conditional logic
-- 🧠 Using CASE statements
+- 🧠 Understanding table relationships
-- 🚫 Handling NULL values
+- 🏆 Identifying full-score submissions
-- 📊 Sorting query results
+- 📊 Using COUNT() for aggregation
+- 📌 Grouping records using GROUP BY
-- 🔍 Applying different sorting conditions
+- 🔍 Filtering grouped results using HAVING
+- 📈 Sorting aggregated results
-- 🧩 Solving real-world SQL reporting problems
+- 🧩 Solving multi-table SQL problems

----

-# 🆕 Day 45 – Weather Observation Station 20

-## 📌 Challenge Information

-- 💻 **Platform:** HackerRank
-- 🗄️ **Language:** DB2 SQL
-- 🏆 **Challenge:** Weather Observation Station 20
+- 🏆 Performing leaderboard-based analysis
-- 📅 **Day:** 45
-- ✅ **Status:** Completed

----

-## 🧠 Concepts Practiced

-- ✅ SELECT
-- ✅ ORDER BY
-- ✅ COUNT()
-- ✅ AVG()
-- ✅ ROUND()
-- ✅ Subqueries
-- ✅ Median Calculation
-- ✅ Latitude Data Analysis
-- ✅ Statistical Analysis
-- ✅ Decimal Precision
-- ✅ Aggregation
-- ✅ Geographic Data Analysis

----

-## 📖 Learning Outcome

-This challenge strengthened my understanding of **SQL aggregation, statistical analysis, subqueries, median calculation, latitude-based data processing, and decimal precision**.
+- 💻 Writing structured SQL queries

 ---